Cream Base Soufflé

 Add the milk and sugar.
 Bring the mixture to a boil, whisking constantly until it thickens.

-Keep the base warm while whipping egg whites.
+Keep the base warm (with the lid, off the heat) while whipping the egg whites.

 Method